U.S. Department of Energy - Energy Efficiency and Renewable Energy

 EERE Communication Standards & Guidelines

-A video is any file with visual and audio content.
+A video is a file with visual and audio content.
 This includes most webinars.
 (Audio-only webinars have different requirements.)
 All videos must meet Section 508's requirements for accessibility.
-This page explains the requirements and best practices for posting videos.

 The following standards are required for all EERE videos.